Classical Japanese: Table notes

 Finally, the "modern" transcriptions are purely orthographic.
 For example, the modern version conclusive form of the classical verb 來 (く) (k-u "to come") is 来る (くる) (k-uru), but the modern form is given in the table as 来 (く) (k-u), which is the way that a modern Japanese writer would write the classical Japanese word, rather than the way they would write the modern Japanese word.

-Adjectives ( Keiyōshi)

 Classical Japanese has the following classes of adjectives and stem forms: